wahyuwiyoko/blog/content/linux/archived-command-line.md

 draft: false
 ---

-These are just a command line that I got and not often used but it may be useful one day.
+These are just a command line that I got and not often used, but it may be useful one day.

 ## Driver List